fghjorth/vkme16/README.md

 Eggers, A. C., & Hainmueller, J. (2009).
 MPs for sale?
 Returns to office in postwar British politics. *American Political Science Review*, 103(04), 513-533.

 Gerber, A. S., Green, D. P., & Larimer, C. W. (2008).
 Social pressure and voter turnout: Evidence from a large-scale field experiment. *American Political Science Review*, 102(01), 33-48.

+Gerber, A. S., Gruber, J., & Hungerman, D. M. (2016).
+Does Church Attendance Cause People to Vote?
+Using Blue Laws’ Repeal to Estimate the Effect of Religiosity on Voter Turnout. *British Journal of Political Science*, 46(03), 1–20.